oicr-gsi/shesmu/language.md

 The value of `sha1_signature` is a string containing a hexadecimal SHA-1 hash of all the names and values referenced variables.
-There is also `json_signature` which produced a string containing a JSON object filled with the referenced values.
+There is also `json_signature` which produced a JSON object filled with the referenced values.
 By saving the signatures as part of the action, we save the input information.

 In this example, the signature will save `donor`, and `tissue_type`.
 That means if there was a sample swap and both tissues belong to a different donor,